duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_camera_data.md

 If you followed the instructions in [](#duckiebot-dashboard-setup), you should have access to the Duckiebot dashboard.

-Open the browser and visit the page `http://![hostname].local/dashboard/robot/mission_control`.
+Open the browser and visit the page `http://![hostname].local/`.
+Login using your duckietown token, and select robot panel on the left hand side navigation bar.
+Once selected you should see mission control page there.
+If you are unfamiliar with the dasboard, you can find more information here: [](#dashboard-overview)

 The bottom of the page shows the camera block.
 You should be able to see the camera feed in the camera block,